 Here are some ideas of the things you might decide to do in the future and how to get started.
 Think of your child trust fund or junior ISA as your first step towards the future you want, whatever that may look like.

 If one of them looks tempting, make that your focus for now but leave yourself open to changing your goal.
-The main thing is to recognise the opportunities that your money gives you and keep your money safe until you need it.
+The main thing is to recognise the opportunities that your money gives you and keep that money safe until you need it.

 Buying your first home